smbeiragh/sanam/README.md

 ```

 ## Semantic Colors
-Semantic colors are useful in conveying concepts like danger, failler, success and so on.
+Semantic colors are useful in conveying concepts like danger, failure, success and so on.
-it's about common sence of people about specefic colors, commonly we use red, green, blue,
+it's about human common sense about specific colors, commonly we use red, green, blue,
 yellow or orange for these concepts.
 Saname suggests to define a set of color variables
-to maintain this colors to keep them seprate from pallet colors. we may assign a
+to maintain this colors to keep them separate from pallet colors. we may assign a
-color of pallet to a semantic color variables or tune them based on color pallete. defining
+color of pallet to a semantic color variables or tune them based on color palette. defining
-seprate set of variable for semantic colors help to keep track or semantic colors while
+separate set of variable for semantic colors help to keep track or semantic colors while
 changing or re-tuning color pallet.

 ```scss